-Free cohabitation between Solo Parents
+Free cohabitation between single parents

-What is a Monoparental Family?
+What is a Single-parent family ?

-Are you single ?
+You are single ?
 Single parent with one or more children ?
-Solo Dad or Isolated Mom?
-You then form with your cherub a Monoparental Family.
-First, be aware that the number of single-parent families has been growing steadily over the past 40 years.
+Solo dad or isolated mom ?
+You then form with your child, a Single Parent Family.
+First, know that the number of single-parent families has grown steadily for forty years.
 More precisely, this corresponds to one in four families according to INSEE !

-This is why working, but also thinking about picking up children at school, accompanying them on cultural or sports outings, helping them with their homework, shopping or getting home in time to prepare meals and put them to bed make days a permanent race against time and form a daily stress that is difficult to keep up.
+This is why working but also thinking about picking up children from school, carry them to cultural or sporting outings, helping them with their homework, shopping or coming home in time to prepare meals and put them to bed make days a permanent race against time and form a daily stress that is difficult to keep up with.

-Solutions to make your life easier!
+Solutions to simplify your life !

-- Housing for Services guaranteeing you targeted daily assistance
+- Housing for Services guaranteeing you daily targeted assistance

-Housing for services
+Housing in exchange for services

-First, “housing for services” is an alternative type of rental.
-This allows an owner or tenant (with the agreement of his owner) to make all or part of his accommodation available free of charge (or for a low rent) in return for services rendered.
+First, “accommodation for services” is an alternative type of rental.
+This allows an owner or a tenant (with the agreement of his owner), to make all or part of his accommodation available free of charge (or against a moderate rent) in return for services rendered.

-Finally, Single Parent Cohabitation links Single Parent Co-location and Housing for Services.
-Thus a single parent, single father or mother with one or more children can receive another single parent free of charge in exchange for specific assistance (classes, cooking, tutoring, support, etc.).
-This is to be able to trade skills and services in exchange for housing for him and his offspring.
+Finally, single-parent cohabitation forms the junction between single-parent cohabitation and Housing for services.
+Thus, a single parent, father or single mother with one or more children can welcome for free in exchange for specific help (lessons, cooking, tutoring, support, etc.) another single parent.
+This is to be able to exchange skills and services in return for accommodation for himself and his offspring.

 The idea is to offer a living space based on solidarity, mutual aid, support, involvement and valuing each other’s experiences.